chavacava/chavacava.github.io/_posts/2022-03-01-testing-is-bad.md

 Running hundreds or thousands of tests without spotting bugs is, possibly, more the symptom of poor tests than a proof of code correctness.

 So, how can you show that your code does not have bugs?
-Well, to reach a high degree of confidence, and even the proof, of your code been "bug free" you could use **formal methods**: a set of techniques that allow you specify, develop and verify your programs in a mathematical rigorous way.
+Well, to reach a high degree of confidence, and even the proof, of your code being "bug free" you could use **formal methods**: a set of techniques that allow you specify, develop and verify your programs in a mathematical rigorous way.

 Even if _formal methods_ is today a living and dynamic research domain in computer science, its roots are in the, now far, 70's when the _program correctness_ problem emerged.
-Since then, multitude of techniques were developed but their utilization remains almost anecdotal.
+Since then, a multitude of techniques have been developed but their utilization remains almost anecdotal.
 Why?
-Because putting in practice these techniques still requires skills far beyond those we learn in traditional engineering education.
+Because putting in practice these techniques requires a lot of implementation effort (tooling is not simple) and it also requires skills far beyond those we learn in traditional engineering education.
-In resume, formal methods are still a "_researcher thing_" rather than an "_industrial tool_"
+In resume, formal methods are still a "_researcher thing_" rather than an "_industrial tool_" (here I'm exaggerating a little because formal methods are actually used at some industries for developing mission critical systems)

-## Look mom... no tests!
+## Look mom...
+No tests!

-To let you grasp the potential of formal methods I'll introduce you a concrete example of their use on code written in Java, a language widely used in industry.
+To let you grasp the potential of formal methods I'll introduce you to a concrete example of their use on code written in Java, a language widely used in industry.

 The following code is plain Java annotated with [Java Modeling Language (JML)](https://www.cs.ucf.edu/~leavens/JML/index.shtml) specifications.